gnowoel/talktive/README.md

 ## Deployment

-First upgrade your Firebase project to the Blaze plan (pay-as-you-go).

-Now deploy the functions (in the `functions` directory):
+Deploy the functions (in the `functions` directory):

 ```
 $ npm run deploy
 ```

-Then build the `web` release of the app with `flutter build`:
+Build the `web` release of the app with `flutter build`:

 ```
 $ flutter build web
 ```

-Finally upload the `build/web` directory to your hosting service of choice.
+Upload the `build/web` directory to your hosting service of choice.